The bill, if passed by the Knesset on Tuesday, will allow the confiscation of private Palestinian land in the West Bank.

 All Israeli settlements are illegal under international law.
 The international community views them as a major obstacle to peace as they are built on land the Palestinians see as part of their future state.

-More than a half million Israelis live in Jewish-only settlements across the occupied West Bank, including East Jerusalem, according to the Israeli rights group B’Tselem.
+More than half a million Israelis live in Jewish-only settlements across the occupied West Bank, including East Jerusalem, according to the Israeli rights group B’Tselem.